Stuntman injury halts 'Fast & Furious 9' production in UK

 LONDON (AP) — Production of "Fast & Furious 9" has been halted after a stuntman for the action movie was severely injured in England.

-Work on the latest installment of the long-running The Fast and the Furious franchise was put on hold Monday following the accident at the Warner Bros.
+Work on the latest installment of the long-running franchise was put on hold Monday following the accident at the Warner Bros.
 Studios in Leavesden, 35 miles (53 kilometers) northwest of London.

-Police and paramedics were called to the film production complex.
-Hertfordshire police said a man "sustained serious injuries" and was taken away in an air ambulance.
+Joe Watts, a professional stuntman who teaches tumbling at a performing arts school outside London, was airlifted from the movie's set with what Hertfordshire police said were "serious injuries."
+He remained hospitalized on Tuesday.

+The Creative Academy, the school were Watts teaches, said it was "saddened" by his accident.

-The film, starring regulars Vin Diesel and Michelle Rodriguez, is due for release in 2020.
+"Fast & Furious 9," starring film series regulars Vin Diesel and Michelle Rodriguez, is due for release in 2020.